-The natural character of the coastal environment is preserved and protected from inappropriate use and development and is restored where appropriate.
+The natural character of the coastal environment is preserved and protected from inappropriate use and development and is restored improved (53) where appropriate degraded.
+(43)

 Objective 7: Natural features and landscapes

 The natural features and landscapes of the coastal environment are protected from inappropriate use and development.